-Design and delivery of appropriate, replicable trainings/training materials to schoolteachers and/or educators active in out-of-school contexts, including sharing of best practices across linguistic, state and cultural borders ("train-the-trainers" approach);
+Design and delivery of appropriate, replicable training and training materials for schoolteachers and/or educators active in out-of-school contexts, including sharing of best practices across linguistic, state and cultural borders ('train-the-trainers' approach).
+These efforts can include critical analysis of the diverse approaches being implemented across Europe to improve media literacy, identification of effective and less effective approaches, and recommendations for future programmes.
+If possible, collaborations with ministries to work on school curricula could be incentivized.

-Development of multi-lingual educational materials targeted at different age, linguistic and/or cultural groups, with a particular focus on the most vulnerable segments of the population, as well as tools based on innovative pedagogic approaches, including gaming and creative uses of remote learning methodologies, to be used by trained teachers and educators;
+Development of multilingual educational materials targeted at different age, linguistic and/or cultural groups, with a particular focus on at-risk, marginalised or hard-to-reach subgroups within the wider public.
+The development of an intellectual framework and effective methodology for improving media literacy for these vulnerable groups can be particularly useful.
+These materials can include tools based on innovative pedagogical approaches, including gaming and creative uses of remote learning methodologies, to be used by trained teachers and educators.